Last month, California condors made the national news in a bizarre and erroneous way. Here’s a brief report.

 I have struggled to imagine what readers and viewers made of Fox’s version of the story.
 At a minimum, it is unfortunate that an opportunity was lost to share accurate news about California condors and black bears with a nation-wide audience.

-For other examples of misinformation about the California condor, click on the Misinformation button in the list of topics (somewhere on this screen; the location depends on your device).
+For other examples of California condor nonsense, click the MISINFORMATION button in the list of POST TOPICS (somewhere on this screen – the location depends on your device).